pythoneda-artifact-event/versioning/README.md

-# versioning
+# Versioning events

-Events related to Versioning artifact space.
+This is a package which declares the events relevant to [versioning](https://github.com/pythoneda-artifact/versioning "versioning repository") artifact-scope package.